phlash/decovid/README.md

 It also provides a decoder for domestic COVID-19 PASS "QR" codes you present at domestic events.

+UK Passenger Locator forms also have a "QR" code on them, instructions below on reading these.

 ## Pre-requisites

 Python 3.x